Thursday, October 17, 2013

 Slowly whisk in half and half, milk, and chicken stock.
-Simmer on medium low heat for 20 minutes (to shorten this step, I've simmered it on medium to medium high heat-about a 6 on my stove-for 10 minutes).
+Simmer on medium low heat for 20 minutes.

-Add broccoli and nutmeg and season with salt and pepper.
-Simmer on medium low heat for 20 minutes (again, to shorten, just up the temp to medium high heat and cook for 10 minutes) or until broccoli is fork tender.
+Add broccoli and nutmeg and season with salt and pepper, to taste.
+Simmer on medium low heat for 30 minutes or until broccoli is fork tender.

 Using an immersion blender, blend the soup for a few minutes to your desired consistency, or, alternately, use a blender and purée half the soup, then add it back to the pot.
 Bring the soup back up to temp and add the cheese.
 Once the cheese is melted, it's ready to serve with some extra cheddar sprinkled on top.
 Let's face it, this is not a healthy recipe, so go nuts with the cheese!
 Enjoy!